falcosecurity/falco-website/content/en/docs/tutorials/add-prebuilt-driver-config/index.md

 To introduce support for a new distribution, the logic to retrieve the kernel headers needs to be implemented.

-Driverkit already provides a plumbing to easy with the development.
-You can follow [this guide](https://github.com/falcosecurity/driverkit/blob/master/docs/builder.md#support-a-new-distro) to develop a new Driverkit builder target.
+Driverkit already provides plumbing to ease the development.
+[This guide](https://github.com/falcosecurity/driverkit/blob/master/docs/builder.md#support-a-new-distro) will help you to develop a new Driverkit builder target.

 ## More on the Driverkit Build Grid